 Are you planning a trip to Disneyland Paris soon?
 Have you got any further Disneyland Paris tips to share?

-For full details on Disneyland Paris tickets, please visit the Disneyland Paris website (Disneyland Paris park tickets section) for full details.
+For full details on Disneyland Paris tickets, please visit the Disneyland Paris website for full details.
 Here you’ll find information about prices of tickets.
 Be aware you can buy Disneyland Paris tickets at the gate, as my husband and I did on our two previous day trips.